 One of my favorite studies, from the British Journal of Nutrition, tracked overweight women with high cholesterol who, twice a day for 28 days, received muffins containing either whole pea flour (equivalent to ½ cup of pulses), fractionated pea flour (hulls only), or white wheat flour.
+(Here are some of the worst cholesterol-raising habits.)
 At the end of the study, the women who ate the muffins with the whole pea protein powder had the lowest waist-to-hip ratios, indicating that fat was directed away from the waistline.
 Previous animal research compared rats fed and unhealthy diet with or without added chickpeas to rodents that ate healthy fare.
 The chickpea-eating rats had significantly reduced belly fat and had blood sugar and insulin levels similar to the animals fed healthy food.

 Researchers at Loma Linda University randomly assigned 173 overweight women and men to either a fiber-rich, bean-enhanced diet or a low-carbohydrate diet.
+(Here are some benefits of eating high-fiber foods).
 Low-carb dieters lost just 2 more pounds over 16 weeks, but only the bean eaters experienced reductions in LDL cholesterol.
 The heart protective effects were maintained one year later.

 Slim Down Now

 Dietitian Cynthia Sass’s new book Slim Down Now unlocks the power of pulses—a unique class of protein-rich carbs including lentils, chickpeas, and many varieties of beans—in a new eating plan to help you burn fat, feel more full, and have more energy.
 Learn more and buy the book here.